You get a $15 Staples gift card when you buy $300 in MasterCard gift cards through July 18, 2015.

 Buying gift cards at Staples is an easy way to earn lots of Chase Ultimate Rewards points.
 And you can even make money.

-When you use your Chase Ink Cash card you’ll earn 5X Chase Ultimate Rewards points on your purchase.
+When you use your card_name you’ll earn 5X Chase Ultimate Rewards points on your purchase, up to $25,000 a year.

 So if you buy 2 of the $200 MasterCard gift cards, you’ll earn about 2,070 Chase Ultimate Rewards points at a profit of $1.10.